willgarcia/rotc/01-docker/01-02-compose/README.md

 ## Scaling our app

-Docker compose `scale` command lets you scale up/down the number of container instances per service.
+Docker Compose's `scale` command lets you scale up/down the number of container instances per service.

 The mining speed currently maxes out at ~4 hashes per second.